wheatman/Packed-Memory-Array/README.md

 ### PCSR Template Parameters
 The PCSR settings are the same as the standard PMA settings though it sets the argument maintain_offsets to true.
 For simplicity a few have already been defined.

-- simple_pcsr_settings: which stores an unweighted undirected graph and takes in the single template parameter of which type to store the vertex ids as
+- `simple_pcsr_settings`: which stores an unweighted undirected graph and takes in the single template parameter of which type to store the vertex ids as
-- simple_wpcsr_settings: which stores a weighted undirected graph and takes in both the vertex id type and the weight type
+- `simple_wpcsr_settings`: which stores a weighted undirected graph and takes in both the vertex id type and the weight type

 A few notes:
 - Compression does not work with PCSR